-- Assurance and risk assessment including a focus on: - The Local Government and Elections Act (Wales) 2021 - Recovery planning - Carbon reduction plans - Self-assessment arrangements - Financial position - Statutory building compliance - Springing Forward as the world moves forward, learning from the pandemic, this review looks at how effectively councils are strengthening their ability to transform, adapt and maintain the delivery of services, including those delivered in partnership with key stakeholders and communities. - Improvement reporting audit issued a certificate of compliance on 2 November 2021 to confirm discharge of duty to publish an assessment of performance. - Follow-up review Disabled Facilities Grants a follow up the Council's progress to address the findings from our disabled facilities grants (DFG) review. - Review relating to the Cwm Taf Morgannwg health partnership following the Council's transition to the partnership in 2019 A review (covering RCT, Bridgend and Merthyr Tydfil councils and Cwm Taf Morgannwg University Health Board) to gain assurance that the health board and the three councils are working together effectively through the aegis of the Transformation Leadership Programme Board to support regional integrated working across the Cwm Taf Morgannwg region.
+- Assurance and risk assessment including a focus on: - The Local Government and Elections Act (Wales) 2021 - Recovery planning - Carbon reduction plans - Self-assessment arrangements - Financial position - Springing Forward as the world moves forward, learning from the pandemic, this review looks at how effectively councils are strengthening their ability to transform, adapt and maintain the delivery of services, including those delivered in partnership with key stakeholders and communities. - Improvement reporting audit audit of discharge of duty to publish an assessment of performance. - Local risk-based project further updates to be provided to the Governance and Audit Committee following further discussion with the Council.